Dr. Carter G. Woodson African American Museum

-The museum presents the historic voice of one segment of the St. Petersburg community in the perspective of local, regional, and national history.
-It is another demonstration of the commitment to revitalize the Midtown St. Petersburg area.
-The museum joins Mercy Hospital at the Johnnie Ruth Clarke Health Center, the Royal Theater Boys and Girls Club, and the renovated Manhattan Casino as evidence of the renaissance of this area.
+Experience the historic voice of one segment of the St. Petersburg community in the perspective of local, regional, and national history.
+The museum joins Mercy Hospital at the Johnnie Ruth Clarke Health Center, the Royal Theater Boys and Girls Club, and the renovated Manhattan Casino as evidence of the commitment to revitalize the Midtown St. Petersburg area.

 Florida Holocaust Museum

-The Florida Holocaust Museum honors the memory of millions of innocent men, women, and children who suffered or died in the Holocaust.
-The museum is dedicated to teaching members of all races and cultures to recognize the inherent worth and dignity of human life in order to prevent future genocides.
+Honoring the memory of millions of innocent men, women, and children who suffered or died in the Holocaust, the museum is dedicated to teaching members of all races and cultures to recognize the inherent worth and dignity of human life in order to prevent future genocides.

 Museum of Fine Arts

 The elegant Palladian-style building combines the styles of a classic art museum and a Mediterranean villa at home in Florida's tropical climate.
 Designed by John Volk, the building itself a work of art, has twenty galleries, some small and intimate, others more spacious.
-The Museum also has splendid Membership and Sculpture Gardens.
-The Museum opened its doors to the public in 1965.
+Opened in 1965, the Museum also has splendid Membership and Sculpture Gardens.

 The Dali Museum